Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - West Virginia

 Definitions

-The term 'drug-affected infants' describes infants referred by medical staff, including hospital social workers, who are less than 1 year old, who test positive for legal or illegal substances or prescribed medication or suffer from withdrawal symptoms resulting from prenatal drug exposure or a fetal alcohol spectrum disorder.
+In policy: The term 'drug-affected infants' describes infants referred by medical staff, including hospital social workers, who are less than 1 year old, who test positive for legal or illegal substances or prescribed medication, or who suffer from withdrawal symptoms resulting from prenatal drug exposure or a fetal alcohol spectrum disorder.

-'Neonatal abstinence syndrome' (NAS) refers to a group of problems that occur in a newborn who was exposed to addictive illegal or prescription drugs while in the mother's womb.
+'Neonatal abstinence syndrome' refers to a group of symptoms that occur in a newborn who was exposed to addictive illegal or prescription drugs while in the mother's womb.

 Notification/Reporting Requirements

 The Child Abuse Prevention and Treatment Act (CAPTA) is a key piece of Federal legislation that guides child protective services.
-This legislation requires that child protective services and other community service providers address the needs of newborn infants who have been identified as being affected by alcohol, legal and/or illegal substance use or abuse, or experiencing withdrawal symptoms resulting from prenatal drug exposure.
-Health-care providers who are involved in the delivery or care of such infants are required to make a report to child protective services.
+This legislation requires that child protective services and other community service providers address the needs of newborn infants who have been identified as being exposed to or affected by alcohol, legal, or illegal substances or who are experiencing withdrawal symptoms resulting from prenatal substance exposure.
+Health-care providers or medical professionals who are involved in the delivery or care of such infants are required to make a report to child protective services.
+Hospital social workers who report are acting on behalf of the hospital or birthing center and should be considered medical professionals in this capacity.

 Assessment of the Infant and Family